-How to retire well is subjective because we all have different ideas of what defines retirement and what defines a comfortable lifestyle.
+How do you retire well when you don’t have a lot of money?
+It’s a great question, yet also subjective.
+That’s because we all have different ideas of what defines retirement and what defines a comfortable lifestyle.
+With that in mind, I have a practical solution for retiring comfortably even with limited funds.

-Before we dive into the basics of Just in Time Retirement, let me emphasize that I am not a financial advisor.
-Those folks want to plan your retirement and manage your finances.
+Before we delve into the fundamentals of Just-in-Time Retirement, I want to emphasize that I am not a financial advisor.
+Financial advisors aim to plan your retirement and handle your finances.
+In contrast, my goal is to empower you by providing the tools to plan your retirement.

-Just in Time Retirement is the practical solution to retirement.
-It’s a value-based method that’s effective for retirees or people who want to retire and are searching for alternative solutions to working longer or saving more.
+This value-based method is effective for retirees or people who want to retire and are searching for alternative solutions to working longer or saving more.

-Freethinkers willing to challenge the norm in pursuit of their retirement goals will find it helpful.
+Those in pursuit of fulfilling their retirement goals, but haven’t achieved their financial goals will find it helpful.

 What is a value-based retirement plan?